hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 ```
 ROS service has to have a return type, so we can simply return an `int` instead of `void`.

 Generating a ROS service type is similar to generating a message type.
 First create a folder under `~/python_turtle_trial/ROS/src/python_turtle/` called `srv`.
-Then create two files named `setpose` and `setcolor`, and copy above service definitions into these files as your own service types.
+Then create two files named `setpose.srv` and `setcolor.srv`, and copy above service definitions into these files as your own service types.
 Some steps are overlapped when creating services and messages, so only a bit differences.
 Navigate to `CMakeLists.txt` under package `python_turtle`, open it up and look for code below:
 ```
 # add_service_files(